warriorhub/warriorhub.github.io/index.md

 ### Landing Page Mockup

 Anyone visiting the site should have access to the landing page.
 Here the website displays some of its features to those who have not signed in yet.
-It should show the application name on the top right, navbar on the top, filters to search for events in the header, and carousels showing images of upcoming events.
+It should show the application name on the top left, navbar on the top, filters to search for events in the header, and carousels showing images of upcoming events.

 <p align="center">
   <img src="images/mockup/landing_page1.png" alt="Landing Page" width="100%">